Top Employer Brands in Singapore 2018

 8. MindChamps - Education sector

 MindChamps is one of Singapore’s premium pre-schools and has been awarded the Top Influential Brands award (Education) five years in a row.
-It is also the only pre-school to nurture students with the Champion Mindset Concept of Professor Emeritus Allan Snyder, a world-renowned neuroscientist.
+It is also the only early childhood education provider to have as its Chair of Research, world-renowned neuroscientist Professor Emeritus Allan Snyder FRS, who is the father of the global study of the Champion Mindset – a way of thinking which it inculcates in its preschoolers through its unique curriculum.

 Recognising the top employer brands in Singapore